International Emergency Insurance

 Studying and traveling abroad requires many of the same health and safety precautions that one would take in the U.S. However, participants need to be aware of additional risks that may be unique to traveling abroad and living in a particular country or region.
 It is recommended that student visit the State Department Advisories page as well as the country specific information available through our insurance provider portal, Mercer Travel Assist.

-*Please note that the International Travel Insurance does not include general medical coverage.
+*Please note that the International Emergency Insurance does not include general medical coverage.
 Medical Insurance carried by most full-time faculty and staff is usually applicable overseas; however each traveler should confirm this with their individual carrier.
 Students should also check with their health insurance provider to confirm their coverage extends overseas.

 Who Is Covered?